 - Pine: The branches turn upward.
 The needles grow in clusters radiating from one point.
 White pines have five needle clusters while red pines have two.

-National Tree Company explains that PE (Polyethylene) trees are realistic since they're molded from actual tree branches.
-The PE is also combined with PVC (Polyvinyl chloride) for a more realistic look.
-Not all companies use this technique.
+The National Tree Company explains that PE (Polyethylene) trees are pretty realistic looking since they're molded from actual tree branches.
+The PE is also combined with PVC (Polyvinyl chloride) to create a hyperrealistic look.
 PE provides a thick, realistic appearance.
 PVC gives a flat look to the limbs and usually costs less than PE.

-- Green: A green tree is the most natural looking design.
+- Green: A green tree is the most natural, organic looking design and looks the most realistic of all the types.

-- Flocked: The branches appear to be covered in snow.
-The amount of snow varies.
+- Flocked: The branches appear to be covered in snow, though the amount of snowfall varies.

-- Tinsel/aluminum: Popular in the 1960s, the tinsel tree has enjoyed a nostalgic comeback.
-The shiny needles reflect all light especially the tree lights.
+- Tinsel/aluminum: Popular in the space age-influenced culture of the 1960s, the tinsel tree has enjoyed a nostalgic comeback.
+The shiny needles reflect all types of light, especially the tree lights.

-- Feather: Some feather trees feature real feathers, such as goose while others are made of synthetic feathers.
-These come in all colors and a few feature glittered feathers.
+- Feather: Some feather trees feature real feathers, such as goose, while others are made of synthetic feathers.
+These come in all colors and a few even feature glittered feathers.
 Most of these are tabletop heights, usually no more than 30" high.

 - 6'5": Best tip counts are 800 to 900.